Union Mills railway station: Locale

+Layout

 The station was established as the first official stopping place for trains on the line when it opened in 1873.
 The village at that time was an important trading point previously served only by horse and cart from the capital of Douglas.
 It was the arrival of the railway that saw the small hamlet expand over several years to become a larger village.